Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Abstract

 \section{Abstract}

-Wearable cameras are becoming more and more popular in several applications, increasing the interest of the research community in developing approaches for recognizing actions from a first-person point of view.
-An open challenge is how to cope with the limited amount of motion information available about the action itself, as opposed to the more investigated third-person action recognition scenario.
-When focusing on manipulation tasks, videos tend to record only parts of the movement, making crucial the understanding of the objects being manipulated and of their context.
-Previous works addressed this issue with two-stream architectures, one dedicated to modeling the appearance of objects involved in the action, another dedicated to extracting motion features from optical flow.
-In this paper, we argue that features from these two information channels should be learned jointly to capture the spatio-temporal correlations between the two in a better way.
-To this end, we propose a single stream architecture able to do so, thanks to the addition of a self-supervised block that uses a pretext motion segmentation task to intertwine motion and appearance knowledge.
+Wearable cameras are becoming more and more popular in several applications, increasing the interest of the research community in developing approaches for recognizing actions from the first-person point of view.
+An open challenge in egocentric action recognition is that videos lack detailed information about the main actor's pose and thus tend to record only parts of the movement when focusing on manipulation tasks.
+Thus, the amount of information about the action itself is limited, making crucial the understanding of the manipulated objects and their context.
+Many previous works addressed this issue with two-stream architectures, where one stream is dedicated to modeling the appearance of objects involved in the action, and another to extracting motion features from optical flow.
+In this paper, we argue that learning features jointly from these two information channels is beneficial to capture the spatio-temporal correlations between the two better.
+To this end, we propose a single stream architecture able to do so, thanks to the addition of a self-supervised block that uses a pretext motion prediction task to intertwine motion and appearance knowledge.
 Experiments on several publicly available databases show the power of our approach.